Ikennaf1/SimpleGitPusher/README.md

 Note: This utility is written for the **unix bash shell**.

 #### You can use this utility by
-1. Make sure you have the utility and you know the path to the **mypush** file.
+1. Make sure you have the utility and you know the path to the **push** file.
-2. If, for example, you have the **mypush** file in your current working folder, you can run:
+2. If, for example, you have the **push** file in your current working folder, you can run:
-`./mypush "My commit message"` where *My commit message* is your commit message.
+`./push "My commit message"` where *My commit message* is your commit message.
 This will add all the updated files, commit using the commit message provided,
 and push to your pre-defined origin.